mhusm/XDTools/Readme.md

 # XDTools - Readme

 ## About this project
 XDTools is under development at the [Globis Group at ETH Zürich](https://globis.ethz.ch).
 The project is coordinated by [Maria Husmann](https://globis.ethz.ch/#!/person/maria-husmann/).
 Most of implementation was done by Nina Heyder.
+An associated paper with the title *Is a Framework Enough?: Cross-device Testing and Debugging* will be presented at the 8th ACM SIGCHI Symposium on Engineering Interactive Computing Systems (EICS 2016) and can be found in the [ACM digital library](http://dl.acm.org/citation.cfm?id=2933249&CFID=634558376).

 ![Usage scenario of XDTools](screenshots/scenario.png)